MitudruDutta/step-into-ml/Supervised ML/F1_ConfusionMatrix/README.md

 - `f1_confusion_matrix.ipynb`: The Jupyter Notebook with the code and detailed explanations.
 - `car_ownership.csv`: The dataset used for the demonstration.
-- `f1_confusion_matrix.xlsx`: A spreadsheet that may contain manual calculations or explanations.

 ---